Hertz Global Holdings: Signage on the Texas School Book Depository

 In December 1959, a 100 foot long by 23 foot high Hertz Rent-A-Car advertising sign was diagonally installed on the roof of the Texas School Book Depository in Texas in the United States.
-The sign included the words "HERTZ RENT A CAR" (red text on yellow background) and "CHEVROLETS" (yellow text on black background) made up of 128 metal plates, and a electronic display that alternately told the time and temperature (one of first billboards to do so).
+The sign included the words "HERTZ RENT A CAR" (red text on yellow background) and "CHEVROLETS" (yellow text on black background) made up of 128 metal plates, and an electronic display that alternately told the time and temperature (one of first billboards to do so).
 The building was Lee Harvey Oswald's vantage point from where he assassinated United States President John F. Kennedy on November 22, 1963.
 Many witnesses would recall the approximate time (12:30) of the assassination from reading the digital clock on the billboard.
-The ageing sign was removed in 1979, and its metal plates are part of the collection of the Sixth Floor Museum at Dealey Plaza.
+The aging sign was removed in 1979, and its metal plates are part of the collection of the Sixth Floor Museum at Dealey Plaza.

 Let Hertz Put You in the Driver's Seat

 In 1959, the advertising firm of Norman, Craig & Kummel (NCK) was selected as the new advertising agency for Hertz.
 NCK developed the slogan "Hertz puts you in the driver's seat", which was first used commercially in September 1959.
 NCK changed the wording to "Let Hertz put you in the driver's seat" by October 1959.
 Popular a cappella quartet The Hi-Lo's sang the Hertz song for the commercials.
 Hertz used the line in the early 1960s in print, signs, and television.
 The series is listed as number 65 in the top 100 advertising campaigns of the 20th century by Advertising Age magazine.